 The course includes intensive study of representative works from various genres and periods, concentrating on works of recognized literary merit.
-The pieces chosen invite and reward rereading and do not, like ephemeral works in such popular genres as detective or romance fiction, yield all (or nearly
+The pieces chosen invite and reward rereading and do not, like ephemeral works in such popular genres as detective or romance fiction, yield all (or nearly all) of their pleasures of thought and feeling the first time through.
+The AP English Literature Development Committee agrees with Henry David Thoreau that it is wisest to read the best books first;

-5 Refers to College Board Course Descriptions: http://apcentral.collegeboard.com/apc/public/courses/descriptions/index.html
+12 Refers to College Board Course Descriptions: http://apcentral.collegeboard.com/apc/public/courses/descriptions/index.html the committee also believes that such reading should be accompanied by thoughtful discussion and writing about those books in the company of one's fellow students.
+THIS DESCRIPTION IS TAKEN FROM THE COLLEGE BOARD COURSE DESCRIPTION FOR AP ENGLISH LITERATURE AND COMPOSITION.13